Spring 2016 Application Deadline - November 12th

 Apply to Atlanta Technical College in Five Easy Steps

-Apply for financial aid - Prospective students should begin the financial aid process as soon as an application is filed.
+Apply for financial aid - Prospective students should begin the financial aid process as soon possible.
 For information on financial aid click here or call (404) 225-4716.
 For information on Atlanta Tech scholarships click here.
+To search for external scholarships click here.

 - Complete the Hope Grant application at www.GAcollege411.org for state aid